 Fatima Zahra was awarded the best prize of Woman entrepreneur at the COP22, during the Global Clean Technology Innovation Program (GCIP) Maroc 2016 .
 In 2018, the prime minister of morocco in the annual competition “Tamayuz” entitled her the best woman entrepreneur of the year, and she managed to win several other nominations in the international events that she has participated.

 Claudia Pisano, an Italian mother has enabled his disabled son, Riccardo, to walk despite the severe brain damage through inventing RiccaVita™ passive physical rehabilitation device.
-RiccaVita™ provides a rhythmic, reciprocal and repetitive means of whole body movement and helps to stretch out the diaphragm, increases muscle mass and flexibility especially for compromised limbs, promotes massaging and circulation to all internal organs, increases range of motion, reduces spasticity, counteracts stress and depression, diminishes the frequency of spasms, improves respiratory systems, circulation, balance, coordination, digestion bowel movement and blood flow, and prevents contractures as well as pressure sores.
+RiccaVita™ provides a rhythmic, reciprocal and repetitive means of whole-body movement and helps to stretch out the diaphragm, increases muscle mass and flexibility especially for compromised limbs, promotes massaging and circulation to all internal organs, increases range of motion, reduces spasticity, counteracts stress and depression, diminishes the frequency of spasms, improves respiratory systems, circulation, balance, coordination, digestion bowel movement, and blood flow, and prevents contractures as well as pressure sores.

 Hind Hobeika, from Lebanon, whose new product, Instabeat®, is a revolutionary swimming device that can seamlessly and instantaneously track an athlete’s workout.
-Mounted to any pair of swimming goggles, it displays conveniently, Google Glass-like, your heartbeat, calories, and number of laps and flip turns, giving real-time feedback and syncing to your mobile app or computer to track progress over time.
+Mounted to any pair of swimming goggles, it displays conveniently, Google Glass-like, your heartbeat, calories, and the number of laps and flips turns, giving real-time feedback and syncing to your mobile app or computer to track progress over time.

 Little surprise that her target goal of raising $35,000 was more than twice surpassed in the first days of her campaign.
-Contributors came from the U.S., Europe, Asia and the Middle East.
+Contributors came from the U.S., Europe, Asia, and the Middle East.

-And Gil Soon Lee, from South Korea, who has developed AIRVITA products that act as an air purifier and active deodorizer that removes 99.9% of bacteria, viruses and molds in the home.
-In addition, the technology does so without the use of filters thus making it very user friendly to operate significantly extending the product shelf life and without incurring ongoing consumable costs.
-Its compact size minimizes visual spacing, the wonderful design enhances room styling and the direct plug in maximize physical space usage.
+And Gil Soon Lee, from South Korea, who has developed AIRVITA products that act as an air purifier and active deodorizer that removes 99.9% of bacteria, viruses, and molds in the home.
+In addition, the technology does so without the use of filters thus making it very user-friendly to operate significantly extending the product shelf life and without incurring ongoing consumable costs.
+Its compact size minimizes visual spacing, the wonderful design enhances room styling and the direct plug-in maximize physical space usage.